Special Programs & Instructional Support Services

 Georgia Cyber Academy will make a concerted effort to identify, locate and evaluate children who have a suspected or confirmed disability, in accordance with all federal regulations and state standards as required by Child Find.
-In addition, it shall be the policy of Georgia Cyber Academy that the child with a disability and his or her parents/ guardians shall be provided with procedural safeguards, as required by law, throughout the identification, evaluation and placement process and with a free and appropriate public education (FAPE).
+In addition, it shall be the policy of Georgia Cyber Academy that the child with a disability and his or her parents/ guardians shall be provided with a free and appropriate public education (FAPE) in conjunction with procedural safeguards, as required by law, throughout the identification, evaluation and placement process.

-Students with disabilities can receive services based on the following eligibility categories:
+Students with disabilities can be found eligible for Special Education based on the following eligibility categories:

 - Deaf/Hard of Hearing